JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 A simple identity observation operator, applicable whenever only horizontal interpolation of model variables is required.

-This operator can be used as a component of the `Composite` operator.
+This operator can be used as a component of the :ref:`Composite <obsops_composite>` operator.

 Configuration options:
 ^^^^^^^^^^^^^^^^^^^^^^